0xAX/linux-insides/mm/linux-mm-1.md

 Memblock initialization
 --------------------------------------------------------------------------------

-As all API of the `memblock` described in the [include/linux/memblock.h](https://github.com/torvalds/linux/blob/master/include/linux/memblock.h) header file, all implementation of these function is in the [mm/memblock.c](https://github.com/torvalds/linux/blob/master/mm/memblock.c) source code file.
+As all API of the `memblock` are described in the [include/linux/memblock.h](https://github.com/torvalds/linux/blob/master/include/linux/memblock.h) header file, all implementation of these function is in the [mm/memblock.c](https://github.com/torvalds/linux/blob/master/mm/memblock.c) source code file.
 Let's look at the top of the source code file and we will see the initialization of the `memblock` structure:

 ```C
 struct memblock memblock __initdata_memblock = {